 Can’t you just take care of it yourself?
 Well, your homeowners insurance, the very same homeowners insurance that is paying to replace your roof, is also covering those who are on your property.
 Why would they pay for you to replace your roof yourself when you’ll be putting yourself and the friends helping you in danger…aspects that could cause them to pay out exponentially more?

 Well, there you have it: five good reasons to hire professional roofers to handle your roof repairs instead of taking care of it yourself.
 There are still three very good reasons to avoid roofing yourself, and we’ll tackle them in the next blog.
-In the meantime, be sure to contact Bluebird Construction when you need a new roof.
+In the meantime, be sure to contact Bluebird Roofing when you need a new roof.